 Meanwhile, art photography of these populations tends to force us to look, to see just how much pain and suffering there is to see on the streets.

 In light of this — not looking vs. looking to see the pain — I found the photography of Chris Arnade to be a breath of fresh air.
 Featured at Mother Jones, his portraits of “drug abuse, sex work, and homelessness in the Bronx” are humanizing.
 Many of them show smiling faces, dignity, pride, and peace.
-I recommend going to see the Flickr set.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+I recommend going to see the Flickr set.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.